SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 1.md

 ### Amdahl's Law
 - Speedup via parallelism is limited by that component of an application which cannot be enhanced (the sequential component).
-- If fraction *U* of an application cannot be enhanced for parallel implementation, then the speedup is limited by a factor of *1/U*.
+- If a fraction *U* of an application cannot be enhanced for parallel implementation, then the speedup is limited to *1/U*.
-	- If *x%* of an application cannot be enhanced, then the speedup is limited by a factor of *100/x*.
+	- If *x%* of an application cannot be enhanced, then the speedup is limited to *100/x*.

 #### Speedup
 Speedup of Computer B over Computer A: